 “Areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance” (s69 Planning (Listed Buildings and Conservation Areas) Act 1990)

-The Purpose of this Design Guide
+The purpose of this design guide

-The Conservation Area Design Guide SPD will act as a material planning consideration for decision makers when determining planning applications within, or in close proximity to, the conservation area boundary.
+The SPD has been produced to help property owners, designers, and developers to achieve good, respectful design and protect the heritage that we share.
+Conservation area designations are not designed to obstruct development: they exist to ensure that any change is managed sensitively.
+This Design Guide SPD will act as a material planning consideration for decision makers when determining planning applications within, or in close proximity to, the conservation area boundary.

-For further information please contact the Planning Policy Team on 01946 598300
+For further information please contact the Planning Policy Team on 01946 598300.